ARTICLES OF INCORPORATION OF PAUL BUNYAN RURAL TELEPHONE COOPERATIVE BEMIDJI, MINNESOTA

 Upon establishment of the fact that a director is holding office in violation of any of the foregoing provisions, the Board of Directors shall remove such director from office.
 Nothing contained in this section shall affect in any manner whatsoever the validity of any action taken at any meeting of the Board of Directors.

 SECTION 3.
 Nomination and Elections.
-That the area to be served by the Cooperative shall be divided into not less than seven (7) nor more than eleven (11) director districts so as to give as equitable representation as possible, and not less than twenty-five (25) days nor more than forty (40) days prior to the date of the annual meeting in accordance with mailed notice to each of the members therein affected, district meetings shall be held at which one or more candidates for the office of director from each respective district shall be nominated and that the names of the two receiving the greatest number of votes (including the number of votes cast for each of them) shall be posted at the principal office of the Cooperative at least twenty (20) days before the annual meeting of the members.
+That the area to be served by the Cooperative shall be divided into not less than seven (7) nor more than eleven (11) director districts so as to give as equitable representation as possible, and not less than twenty-five (25) days nor more than seventy (70) days prior to the date of the annual meeting in accordance with mailed notice to each of the members therein affected, district meetings shall be held at which one or more candidates for the office of director from each respective district shall be nominated and that the names of the two receiving the greatest number of votes (including the number of votes cast for each of them) shall be posted at the principal office of the Cooperative at least twenty (20) days before the annual meeting of the members.
 At the annual meeting not more than one candidate from each district shall be elected to the Board of Directors.
 Election of directors shall be determined on the basis of a plurality of the votes properly cast.
-A ballot marked "Ballot for Directors" containing the names of all of the nominations so posted (including the number of votes cast for each of them at the district meetings), alphabetically arranged and stating the residence of each shall be mailed with the notice of the annual meeting.
+For all contested elections of directors, a ballot marked “Ballot for Directors” containing the names of all of the nominations so posted (including the number of votes cast for each of them at the district meetings), alphabetically arranged and stating the residence of each shall be mailed with the notice of the annual meeting.
 The Secretary shall also mail with the notice of the meeting a statement of the number of directors to be elected.
-Such statement of the secretary shall also inform the members of the manner in which they may vote by mail for directors as provided in this section.
-Any member who is absent from any such meeting may vote by mail for directors by marking on the ballot an "X" opposite the names of the number of candidates equal to the number of directors to be elected.
-Such ballot shall be certified to and signed by the member, if an individual, or if a corporation, by the President or Secretary thereof, and enclosed in a sealed envelope bearing their name, addressed to the Secretary.
+Such statement of the secretary shall also inform the members of the manner in which they may vote for directors as provided in this section.
+Any member who is absent from any such meeting may vote by mail for directors by marking on the ballot an “X” opposite the names of the number of candidates equal to the number of directors to be elected.
+Such ballot shall be enclosed in a plain, sealed envelope placed inside another envelope bearing the member’s name, addressed to the Secretary.
 When such ballot so enclosed is received by mail from any absent member, it shall be accepted and counted as a vote for directors by ballot of such absent member at such meeting.
-If members hold a joint membership and are absent from any such meeting, they may vote by mail for directors by jointly marking, certifying, signing and enclosing their ballots as hereinafter provided for.
+If members hold a joint membership and are absent from any such meeting, they may vote by mail for directors by jointly enclosing their ballot as provided for herein.
+Members may also vote by electronic means if an electronic vote is authorized by the Board of Directors pursuant to the requirements contained in these Bylaws.
 Notwithstanding anything in this section contained, failure to comply with any of the provisions of this section shall not affect in any manner whatsoever the validity of any election of directors.

 SECTION 4.
 Vacancies.
 If the office of any director or directors becomes vacant the remaining directors should elect a successor or successors.
 A director elected to fill a vacancy shall hold office until the next annual meeting of the members or until a successor shall have been elected and qualified.